saadkarim754/cfp_checks/README.md

    - You may need to authorize `submit50` for the submission to go through.

-### 5. **Verify Submission**
+### 4. **Verify Submission**
-   - After submitting, you’ll receive a confirmation message indicating that your files have been successfully uploaded.
+   - After submitting, you’ll receive a confirmation message indicating that your files have been successfully uploaded. you can check the submissions at (https://submit.cs50.io/courses/)
 ---

 ## Example Slug